anish-sahoo/AnimeVisualizer/README.md

 - caching layer - redis for recently searched anime, will be helpful because `SELECT` operation is costly
 - cron job to sync elastic and sql (figure out how much data to keep in both data stores and how much can be normalized)
 - figure out schema (use postgres or some performant sql db that can be sharded if necessary)
+- surprise me/random button
+- add a seasonal anime feature in the UI
+- "near this anime" feature in UI
+- visual map highlighting what the user has watched

 Side thoughts
 - ci/cd pipeline to track version/rollout